Education | Sep 08, 2021

 Why Early-Career Professionals Will Thrive After the Pandemic

 The pandemic’s devastating impact has inspired America’s largest and most diverse generation.
-For those of us identified as being Gen Y “Millennial”, or Gen X, the past 18 months have likely been the most consequential in our adult lives.
+For those of us identified as being Gen Y, aka “Millennial”, or Gen X, these past 18 months have likely been the most consequential in our adult lives.
 We’ve considered and reconsidered nearly everything, from where and how we work, to where and how we live.

 From a financial perspective, COVID’s shut down of our economy was the first time that we personally had to navigate a stock market crash.
 The last time the market had such a decline, in 2008, it was largely our parents’ issue.
 At least I had no savings of consequence.

 This crash did impact our personal finances.
 We saw our investments shrink, our 401(k) statements decline, and our high trajectory careers threatened.
 But after the 2020 shutdown, we learned a few valuable lessons: the importance of goal setting, managing personal priorities, and staying invested, in all elements of our lives.

 Today I am seeing an increased and reinvigorated focus by our DBR Next clients on the long-term-towards retirement, risk management, and solidifying their wealth building foundations for the coming decades.
 There is a renewed emphasis on savings and accumulating earnings, versus the spend-now mindset.
 Few things amplify the importance of an emergency fund more than an unforeseen event like COVID-19.

 The pandemic’s other social and financial impacts highlight the value of having a detailed financial planning ex ante.
 As we witnessed, the world and our lives can change on a moment’s notice.
 Having a thorough plan in place for unexpected challenges can add (or save) meaningfully for one’s financial position.